 In closing, I wanted to leave you guys with our basic recipe for making an incredible matcha latte.
 This recipe has converted many people who were either on the fence about matcha or flat out hated matcha into matcha lovers!

 P.S.
-If you have a question about matcha that I did not cover, just let me know in the comments and I will be sure to answer you!
+If you have a questions about matcha that I did not cover, just let me know in the comments and I will be sure to answer you!

 - 1 tsp Encha latte grade matcha (or ceremonial grade, if you are feeling extra special)